System Design Space

 Linux and UNIX or who gave birth to ALL modern systems!

-Analysis of the documentary narrative of how Unix engineering solutions shaped the modern operating ecosystem: from standards to Linux, BSD, Darwin and Android.
+A documentary-style analysis of how Unix engineering choices shaped the modern operating ecosystem: from standards and BSD to Linux, Darwin, Android, and Kubernetes.

 Source